 3. 1 Cor 12:8-12.
 The 9 spiritual gifts (energemata) given by the Holy Spirit to show the Father’s power.
 Jesus confirmed this in Mk 16:16-20, and ever since (Heb 13:8).
 It is by His grace alone.

-Each Person is called the Creator, Each is called Jehovah, the Lord, the God of [the true] Israel (see the paper “Israel-racism”), omnipresent and the Source of Life.
+Each Person is called the Creator, Each is called Jehovah, the Lord, the God of [the true] Israel (see the meditation “Israel-racism”), omnipresent and the Source of Life.
 Each made mankind, quickens the dead, raised Christ, commissions the ministry, sanctifies God’s people, and performs all spiritual operations.
-There are also analogies in nature, mentioned at the end of this paper in the summary, and much more.
+There are also analogies in nature, mentioned at the end of this meditation in the summary, and much more.

 Terminology associated with the Trinity